Michigan State Fined $4.5 Million for Clery Act Violations

 - Create a system of protective measures and expanded reporting to better ensure the safety of its student-athletes in intercollegiate and recreational athletic programs.
 Similar steps will be taken to better ensure the safety of minors who participate in camps or other youth programs that are sponsored by the university or that are held on its properties.

-Colleges and universities seeking to learn more about the Clery Act and ensure compliance should sign up for Understanding the Clery Act, a Canopy Programs online course.
-After completing the program, learners will understand requirements for institutions, the role of campus security authorities, and how campus geography plays into Clery reporting.
+Colleges and universities seeking to learn more about the Clery Act and ensure compliance should request a demo of Understanding the Clery Act, an online course from Canopy Programs.
+After completing the training, learners will understand requirements for institutions, the role of campus security authorities, and how campus geography plays into Clery reporting.

 The Clery Act requires colleges and universities that receive federal funding to disseminate an annual security report to students and employees each Oct.
 1.